vlkv/hackernoon_article_1/README.md

-# Passing and returning arrays to and from Go WebAssembly module
+# Passing and returning structured datatypes to and from Go WebAssembly module

 [WebAssembly](https://webassembly.org/) is a great technology and has a lot of nice features: it is multiplatform, has near native performance, it can work in browser and on server side, etc. But (maybe) due to the fact that WebAssembly is